s2a31/yelp-camp/README.md

   - Customize popup information for individual and clustered campgrounds
   - Enhance user interaction with dynamic map behaviors for zooming and clustering

+## Security Enhancements

+YelpCamp has been updated with several security enhancements to ensure a safer user environment and protect data integrity:

+- **MongoDB Injection Protection**: We've implemented measures to prevent NoSQL injection vulnerabilities by sanitizing user inputs using Joi.

+- **Cross-Site Scripting (XSS) Protection**: Security has been bolstered to handle XSS by escaping HTML, enforcing Content Security Policies (CSP) with Helmet, and ensuring scripts are safe to execute.

+- **Content Security Policy (CSP)**: We've configured CSP to restrict the resources (such as scripts, images, and fonts) that can be loaded on our site, enhancing protection against XSS attacks and other vulnerabilities.
+Specific directives have been set to allow only trusted sources, such as self-hosted content and selected external services like Cloudinary for images and Mapbox for maps.

+- **Helmet**: Implemented Helmet to secure HTTP headers automatically.
+This adds various security headers to help protect from vulnerabilities involving insecure requests, clickjacking, and other potential threats.

+- **Session Management Enhancements**: Enhanced the security of user sessions by implementing HTTP-only and secure flags on cookies, ensuring that session tokens are not accessible via JavaScript and are transmitted securely.

+- **Error Handling Security**: We have refined how errors are handled and displayed.
+In production, error stacks are hidden from users to prevent exposure of sensitive application architecture details, reducing the risk of targeted attacks.

 ## Installation

 1. Clone the repository: